When Doug Collins traveled on a red-eye flight from Phoenix to Philadelphia on Sunday night, he was so excited he couldn't sleep.

 Collins has been hired to find all the answers.
 He intends to get everything he can from the current players, and to figure out which ones should be invited to stick around.
 This will not be a quick process and the goals are simple at the moment.

 "You find out who in this group is capable of starting on teams with a chance to be really, really good.
 I won't know that until I get in the gym with them," Collins said.
 "We're not ready to be a championship team right now.
 We're just talking about the Sixers being relevant again."

 It would be wrong to blame all that ails the Sixers on the short, disastrous term of Eddie Jordan, who appeared to withdraw from the team as things got worse last season.
 That will not be the case with Collins, whose passion for the game is legendary and who is famously impatient with those who do not share similar passion.

-"He has a great understanding of the game and I think he'll be great at selling those concepts to the players," said Temple coach Fran Dunphy, who attended Monday's press conference.
+"He has a great understanding of the game, and I think he'll be great at selling those concepts to the players," said Temple coach Fran Dunphy, who attended Monday's news conference.
 "That's the most critical piece of it.
-They will believe in him, trust him and love him.
+They will believe in him, trust him, and love him.
 That's what we all hope for as coaches."

 One thing that was apparent to Collins as he studied the Sixers from his seat as a television commentator is that the Sixers have lacked both mental and physical toughness - and that they couldn't play a lick of defense.